UCB-MIDS/ExperimentsForTrust/README.md

 About code

-data (dir) has the some dummy data and the original reports from Qualtrics Cleaneddata(dir) has data from all sources after scrubbing
+data (dir) has the some dummy data and the original reports from Qualtrics.
+Cleaneddata(dir) has data from all sources after scrubbing.

 stargazer(file) has the code for generating the regression results.
-It also has RI for all data trustExperimentsmt, ff, Lu have code specific to Mturk, friends and Lucid
+It also has RI for all data trustExperimentsmt, ff, Lu have code specific to Mturk, friends and Lucid.

-trustExperiments and trustExperiments 1 has some of the original code for dummy data
+trustExperiments and trustExperiments 1 has some of the original code for dummy data.